 A. Lunch ordering is done online.
 The monthly menu will be posted and you may select the days you wish to purchase a lunch and order.
-You may choose different sizes (regular lunches are \$3 and extra entrée sizes are \$4) and other options like an extra drink or water bottle and the ever-popular ice cream treat on Friday.
+You may choose different sizes (regular lunches are \$4 and extra entrée sizes are \$5) and other options like an extra drink or water bottle and the ever-popular ice cream treat on Friday.
 After ordering, you can pay online with a credit or debit card, or you also have the option of sending a check (payable to St. Anne) for the amount of the total order.
 Please put in an envelope and write "lunches" in the memo line.
-If the child's name does not appear on the cafeteria's list of lunch orders, the student will be offered a sandwich and a milk/juice.